Americus, Georgia: Race relations and the civil rights movement

-The Civil Rights Era in Americus was a time of great turmoil; violent opposition to Koinonia by racist elements led to the bombing of a store uptown in 1957.
-Rev. Dr. Martin Luther King Jr. spent a weekend in the courthouse jail in 1961, after an arrest in Albany.
-The "Sumter Movement" to end racial segregation was organized and led by Rev. Joseph R. Campbell in 1963.
-As a direct result, two Georgia laws were subsequently declared unconstitutional by a federal tribunal meeting in Americus.
+In the same year of 1963, the local Sumter Movement to end racial segregation was organized and led by Rev. Joseph R. Campbell.
+Four of its activists were arrested under Georgia's 1871 Anti-Treason Act.
+A federal court ruled the law unconstitutional, establishing that peaceful protests could not be punishable by execution.
 Color barriers were first removed in 1965 when J.W.
 Jones and Henry L. Williams joined the Americus police force.
 Lewis M. Lowe was elected as the first black city councilman ten years later.
 With their election in 1995, Eloise R. Paschal and Eddie Rhea Walker broke the gender barrier on the city's governing body.
+In 1968, the last segregated black school in Americus was closed, A. S. Staley High School.